 To ensure your code is secure today, contact us at 💌contact@formal.land! 🚀

-Formal verification goes further than traditional audits to make 100% sure you cannot lose your funds.
-It can be integrated into your CI pipeline to check that every commit is fully correct without running a whole audit again.
+Formal verification goes further than traditional audits to make 100% sure you cannot lose your funds, thanks to a mathematical reasoning on the code.
+It can be integrated into your CI pipeline to check that every commit is fully correct without doing a whole audit again.

 We make bugs such as the DAO hack ($60 million stolen) virtually impossible to happen again.